-For all other qualifying events, the qualified beneficiary must call 1-866-EMERITI (1-866-363-7484, option #2) within 60 days after the later of the date that the qualifying event occurs or the date that coverage under the Emeriti Health Plan Options would be lost.
-The qualified beneficiary must provide his or her full name, address, and telephone number along with the name of the participant.
-TIAA will then inform the COBRA Administrator that a qualifying event has occurred.
+For all other qualifying events, the qualified beneficiary must call 1-866-EMERITI (1-866-363-7484) within 60 days after the later of the date that the qualifying event occurs or the date that coverage under the Emeriti Health Plan Options would be lost.
+The qualified beneficiary must provide their full name, address, and telephone number along with the name of the participant.
+OneBridge will then inform the COBRA Administrator that a qualifying event has occurred.